-As John Perry, in designing the program, hoped it would, the space itself,
+As John Perry, in designing the program, hoped it would, the space itself, especially her room, contributed to her feeling of freedom and safety.
+It served as a sanctuary and crucible for her as she went through her process:

 The images that go through my mind are of the room I was in...the big room with the fireplace and the big windows and the walls hung with paintings.
 It was a very full room-I had music and sunlight and paintings on the walls and people that I liked and a fire.
 I had a whole wealth of images and symbols and it really was great riches. and learning to find that-I think that's what Diabasis was.
 The finding of that is the most important part.
 I can just picture myself spending most of my time in my sun-filled room.
 The fireplace I had in my room, I loved.
 That was the other thing...just sitting and watching the flames brought me great pleasure, too.